Hazeltine 2000: Basic system

 The system was an all-in-one unit with a 12" diagonal green phosphor screen with a 8.5" by 5.75" display area.
 The system weighed 62 lbs and required at least 24 inch of depth on a desk, and drew a massive 350 W in operation.
 It required 30 seconds to "warm up", and continually ran a fan to cool the system.
 Later models first grew to 63 lbs before falling to 57 lbs.

 In contrast to most glass terminals of the era, the 2000 offered only RS-232, lacking the common current loop based on the Teletype Model 33 that was widely used as an ad hoc terminal in the 1970s.
 Switches on the back of the case allowed the speed to be set to all common speeds between 110 and 9600 bit/s.
-A second switch, "CA", added additional Request To Send characters to sent data in order to turn around the communications channel in half-duplex modems like the WE202C.
+A second switch, "CA", added additional Request To Send characters to send data in order to turn around the communications channel in half-duplex modems like the WE202C.
 This also had the side-effect of reducing the speeds; when turned on the highest speed was 1200 bit/s, but it also supported a wider variety of speeds below that to match the variety of speeds seen with these modems, adding 150 and 600 bit/s.

 The system also had outputs for a printer, cassette storage, and the video signal so it could be mirrored on up to three additional screens.
 The connectors were complex, HDR panel mounts based on those used in avionics, Hazeltine's primary business.
 The RS-232 was connected via a hard-wired cable with a 25-pin connector at the end, not a rear-panel port.

 The keyboard could be detached, connecting to the terminal using a 5 foot 54-pin HDR connector.
 It had a 51-key typewriter layout main section, along with a numeric keypad to the right, and a cursor control section to the right of the numeric keypad.
 Running in a column down the extreme right hand side was a series of seven status lamps and pushbuttons with the on/off switch at the top of the column.

 Parity was selected using a rear-panel rotating switch, odd, even, always-1 or always-0.
 A parity error would cause the parity lamp to light, which could be cleared by pressing it.

 The base-model system had a character set of 64 characters covering the upper case ASCII set.
 These were drawn on-screen in a 5 by 7 dot matrix, allowing 27 rows of 74 characters per line.
 With the optional lower case option, the character matrix was expanded to 5 by 8, thereby allowing only 25 lines, although by adjusting the display slightly, they expanded to 80 columns wide.